The mission

 The results

-The Hengli petrochemical refining integration project, by using the "embedded WWTP" model, is to build a WWTP with global-leading quality, ensuring all indicators exceed the most stringent standards available and meanwhile, bringing down the direct corporate operating cost by more than 23 million yuan per year (not including the cost of water savings), and also effectively reducing the emissions of pollutants; it has therefore benefited the company, the society and the ecological environment, and also guarded the beautiful Spotted Seal Nature Reserve.
+The Hengli petrochemical refining integration project, by using the "embedded WWTP" model, has built a WWTP with global-leading quality, ensuring all indicators exceed the most stringent standards available and meanwhile, bringing down the direct corporate operating cost by more than 23 million yuan per year (not including the cost of water savings), and also effectively reducing the emissions of pollutants; it has therefore benefited the company, the society and the ecological environment, and also guarded the beautiful Spotted Seal Nature Reserve.

-Utilization of exhaust CO2 in hydrogen-from-coal production: Reducing CO2 emissions by 2,116 tons / year, reducing agent dosage by 9,506 tons / year
+Utilisation of exhaust CO2 in hydrogen-from-coal production: Reducing agent dosage by 9,506 tons/year

-Utilization of exhaust ozone in advanced wastewater treatment: Reducing blowers' energy consumption by 7.01 million kWh / year
+Utilisation of exhaust ozone in advanced wastewater treatment: Saving blowers' power consumption by 7+ million kWh/year

-Utilization of fusel: Reducing carbon source dosage by 1,460 tons / year
+Utilisation of fusel: Reducing carbon source dosage by 1,460 tons/year

-Reuse of reclaimed water: Reducing water demand by 14 million tons / year
+Reuse of reclaimed water: Reducing water demand by 14 million m3/year

 The resource and environmental issues are common challenges for the mankind.
 Promoting green development is the common choice of the major economies around the globe.
 SUEZ does not think of itself as merely a "Receiving and Treating Unit at Wastewater Terminal", instead, we think we are engaged in a socially responsible undertaking; by promoting the "embedded WWTP" concept, we are committed to being an "Environment-friendly Resources Integration Unit".